Esri/esri-gnip/ReadMe.md

 ## Requirements
 1. Gnip data - A set of Gnip records in [Gnip JSON format](http://support.gnip.com/sources/twitter/data_format.html), retrieved from the [Gnip APIs](http://support.gnip.com/apis/).
 See also [gnip-reader](https://www.npmjs.org/package/gnip-reader).
 Contact these [guys](http://gnip.com/) if you need to get data.
-2. A pre-configured ArcGIS Online Feature Service to store the data.
-ArcGIS Online subscription ([Developer](https://developers.arcgis.com/en/) or [Organization](http://www.arcgis.com/home/) will work) or your own ArcGIS Server instance.
+2. A pre-configured ArcGIS Online [Feature Service](https://developers.arcgis.com/en/) to store the data.
 See details below to configure your [target Feature Service](#creating-a-target-feature-service).
 3. [node.js](http://nodejs.org)

 ## Usage